The efforts have historically been funded through multiple EU programs.

 components that include most standard elements of neutron scattering

 collimators, vanadium and powder samples, velocity selectors and

 and a variety of detectors.

-(Unix/Linux, Windows, MacOS).
-Please refer to the platform requirements and tests
+(Unix/Linux, Windows, macOS).
+Please refer to our GitHub

 This software required a substantial effort to be brought to you.
 If you enjoy this software, please use the folowing references in your work: